 History of Toilets

 As of now, the whole museum is located in one big hall, where you can spend good 2-3 hours learning about how we reached today’s levels of sanitation.
 There are some interesting facts drawn from the earliest history of toilets.
 Tracing back its origins to Indus Valley civilization when there were underground sewage facilities and there for squatting toilets.
 The museum takes you through the toilets of ancient, medieval and modern eras.
-The oldest ones are depicted through some pictures and fact sheets.
+The oldest ones are depicted in some pictures and fact sheets.
 There are lots of models from the medieval era and there are actual ones from the modern world.

 They have interesting pieces where the height of laziness is depicted through toilets used by rich and famous.
 There are practices like human mobile toilets which make you wonder if they were really so.
 There are stories of phrases that came out of disposal practices.
 A lot of trivia scattered throughout the jam-packed hall.
 You can have a look at some of the futuristic toilets as well, some are for your adventure trips and some that you can carry along.
 And some that are biodegradable so you can use and throw.

 Outside the hall, there are demo toilets that have been developed by Sulabh.
 The curator will very meticulously explain you the operation of each toilet and where and why that is used.
-For example, there is small spiral open air toilet without a door, which gives the user a feeling of being in the open while hidden from all sides.
+For example, there is small spiral open-air toilet without a door, which gives the user a feeling of being in the open while hidden from all sides.
 There are toilets for areas where there are no laid sewage pipelines and hence the waste needs to be disposed or decomposed where it originates.
 When you listen you would wonder why this should not be done everywhere.
 There are pits that are made using the local material and can support a small family for years together.
 The cheapest toilet made with old gunny bags supported by Bamboo’s costs less than what we urban people can spend on a single dinner.

 Then they have a small laboratory where they are developing and testing new technologies.
 They are currently working on Duckweed based wastewater treatment technologies.
 As you go around and reach the back of entry gate you see a small treatment plant which treats the human waste from the public toilet in the front.
 And cleans the water to the extent that it can be used for anything but drinking.
 Generates gas which is used in the kitchen.
 And the solid waste left is used as manure, fed back to the plants.